imgui-rs/imgui-rs/docs/upgrading-imgui.md

    This updates various files like `cimgui.cpp`, `definitions.json` and so on

-   With this step, we now have new C bindings to the desired verison of Dear ImGui.
+   With this step, we now have new C bindings to the desired version of Dear ImGui.

 5. Back in the root of the imgui-rs repo, run `cargo xtask bindgen`